bast/talk-coding-like-1969/talk.md

 ## Establishing a culture and the need for training

-- We need to support a culture of sharing.
+- We need to support a .emph[culture of sharing].
 - Encourage, credit, and eventually expect openness.
 - Challenge for students and researchers, principal investigators, editors, referees, funding bodies, and hiring committees.
-- Training is critical.
+- .emph[Training is critical].
-- Respect towards the domain, tools, and staff.

----

-Compare these two:

-.quote["I don't have time to learn tool X, I am a chemist"] .cite[developer of QC code]

-.quote["I don't have time to learn how the instrument works, I am a chemist"] .cite[experimental spectroscopist]

-Compare these two:

-.quote["we don't need tests, we are not a software company"]

-.quote["we don't need a NMR calibration sample, we are not a pharma company"]

 ---